CommonRoad/commonroad-io/doc/source/index.rst

 Additional Tools
 ================
-Based on CommonRoad_io, we have developed a list of tools for implementing motion-planning algorithms:
+Based on commonroad-io, we have developed a list of tools for implementing motion-planning algorithms:

 .. seealso::